wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Change the Proactive contact form label text
 * Change the Proactive contact form and the sidebar contact form buttons and links texts
 * Define your contact form automatic reply message
-* Choose whether to offer meetings throgh you contact form
+* Choose whether to offer meetings through you contact form
-* Define after how many seconds to auotomatically display the proactive contact form
+* Define after how many seconds to automatically display the proactive contact form
 * Change the size of the contact form
 * Decide whether to ask for your clients phone number in your contact form
-* Choose to which profile page your contact form should link to (vCita profile page, a custome page or don't show a full profile in your contact form at all)
+* Choose to which profile page your contact form should link to (vCita profile page, a custom page or don't show a full profile in your contact form at all)
-* Select a horizontal or a vertical contact form side bar
+* Select a horizontal or a vertical contact form sidebar
 <br><br>
 and if you choose to offer meetings, you have much more options ...
 <br>